jnozzi/cocoadev.com/markdown/NSWindow.md

 Yeah you could, but my code centers it exactly on the screen rather than centering it and having the window almost hitting the menubar (at least on my systems).

 ----
 I have a strange problem, unsure if its a Mac OS X bug, but when I display my window, a black rectangle the exact bounds of my window flashes on screen and then vanishes, having been replaced with the window.
 This is very strange and something I have not seen before.
-Anyone have any ideas? -- General/MatPeterson
+Anyone have any ideas? -- MatPeterson

 ----

 Perhaps your window is being made visible in some way before you call your center method?
 Make sure 'visible at launch time' isn't checked in the window's nib.

-I believe General/NSWindow's center method actually shows the window at what used to be called alert position - slightly above centered so the user is sure to notice it.
+I believe NSWindow's center method actually shows the window at what used to be called alert position - slightly above centered so the user is sure to notice it.

 ----